libretro/libretro-uae/README.md

 ### ZIP support

 ZIPs are extracted to a temporary directory in `saves`, bypassing the default frontend extraction.
-The temporary directory is removed on exit.
+The temporary directory is emptied but not removed on exit.
 ZIP is not repacked, which means saves and highscores are lost.

 This allows:

-- Automatic M3U playlist generation of all disks
+- Automatic M3U playlist generation of all files
 - The use of zipped images in M3Us
 - Hard drive images will be treated one by one and only the first file found is selected for launch
 - If no disk/drive images are found, the ZIP will be treated as a directory